Enovyn/TaskViewer/README.md

 # TaskViewer
 A TaskViewer based on the Trello REST Api made in Javascript

-contains Autherization

-in progress: search for specific cards
+contains Autherization and search for specific cards according to their label